astropy/SPISEA/docs/add_evo_models.rst

 model grid are:

 1. Download the raw isochrones from the evolution model website.
-   Ideally, the user should use same age sampling as is present in the solar metallicity models (see  :ref:`new_ages`).
+   Ideally the user would use same age sampling as the solar metallicity model grid (see  :ref:`new_ages`).
 2. Reformat the raw isochrones into PyPopStar format.
-They should be saved as FITS tables in the appropriate metallicity sub-directory.
+They should be saved in the appropriate metallicity sub-directory (see :ref:`setup`).
-   There should be one isochrone (i.e., one age) per file.
 3. Edit the evolution object in evolution.py so it knows about the new isochrones and where they live.
 The following variables in the ``__ init__``  function need to be updated: